bhmcarr/dancer_web/README.md

 # Ajax Support
 I am now beginning to add Ajax functionality for things like login and updating page content in the background.

+# Usage

+This code can be run on a web server with Perl Dancer libraries installed.
+The routing is handled by Dancer, so all you need to do is run the routing program, "dancer.pl".

+More information about Perl Dancer can be found here: http://www.perldancer.org/ If you want to just get going with Perl Dancer, you can get it quickly installed on your system using this method: http://www.perldancer.org/quickstart